jbdatascience/cookiecutter-OasisModel/{{cookiecutter.project_slug}}/README.md

     KEYS_SERVER_PORT=5000

 Make sure the paths exist and the server hostname/IP and port are correct.
-Then copy the INI file (`./tests/keys_server_tests/data/<model ID>/KeysServerTests.ini`) to `./src/oasis_keys_server/tests` and then run
+Then copy the INI file for the model (`./tests/keys_server_tests/data/<model ID>/KeysServerTests.ini`) to `./src/oasis_keys_server/tests` and then run

     python -m unittest -v KeysServerTests